LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`--table-name`**: Specifies the name of the DynamoDB table to delete, in this case, `CloudFiles`.
 - **`--endpoint-url`**: Specifies the endpoint URL for connecting to the local DynamoDB instance running on port **8001**.

 This command deletes the table, removing all data and schema.
-Only the defined schema (partition key and sort key) will be printed before deletion.
+Also the defined schema (partition key and sort key) will be printed before deletion.

 ![DynamoDB Delete Table](http://localhost/assets/lab2-26.png)

 <div  style="page-break-after: always;"></div>

 # Lab 4

 ## Apply a Policy to Restrict Permissions on Bucket

 ### 1. Write a Python Script

 In this lab, we apply an access permission policy to the S3 bucket `24188516-cloudstorage` created in the previous lab.
 The policy restricts access to this bucket, allowing only the user with the username `24188516@student.uwa.edu.au` to access the contents.

 The policy is defined as a JSON document, where: